-At August 31, 2013, the Company had cash and cash equivalents of \$14,050,450 (February 28, 2013 - \$12,488,626) and a working capital surplus of \$26,897,615 (February 28, 2013 - \$27,534,193).
-The increase in cash and cash equivalents of \$1.6 million over the six months ended August 31, 2013, was due to operating expenses and changes in working capital including foreign exchange gains (\$4.8 million increase in cash) partially offset by investing activities (\$3.2 million decrease in cash) from on-going exploration and development of the Company's resource properties net of receipt of receivables.
-The Company's ability to meet its obligations and maintain operations is contingent upon successful completion of additional financing arrangements.
-The Company periodically seeks financing to continue the exploration and development of its mineral properties and to meet its ongoing administrative requirements.
-Although the Company has been successful in raising funds to date, there can be no assurances that additional funding will be available in the future.
-These combined factors lend significant doubt about the Company's ability to continue as a going concern and, accordingly, the appropriateness of the use of accounting principles applicable to a going concern.
+At February 28, 2014, the Company had cash and cash equivalents of \$14,175,031 (February 28, 2013 - \$12,488,626) and a working capital surplus of \$21,590,288 (February 28, 2013 - \$27,534,193).
+The increase in cash and cash equivalents of \$1.7 million over the twelve months ended February 28, 2014, was due to operating expenses and changes in working capital including foreign exchange gains (\$2.8 million decrease in cash) offset by investing activities (\$4.5 million increase in cash) from receipt of receivables net of on-going exploration and development of the Company's resource properties.
+The Company's future is currently dependent upon its ability to successfully complete additional financing arrangements, secure all necessary permits, its ability to fulfil its planned exploration and development programs and upon future profitable production from, r the proceeds from the disposition of, its mineral properties.
+The Company periodically seeks financing to continue the exploration and development of its mineral properties and to meet its future administrative requirements.
+Although the Company has been successful in raising funds to date, there can be no assurances that the steps management is taking, and will continue to take, will be successful in future reporting periods.

-These condensed consolidated interim financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes that the Company will be able to realize assets and discharge liabilities in the normal course of operations as they come due for the foreseeable future.
-These condensed consolidated interim financial statements do not include any adjustments to the carrying values of assets and liabilities and the reported expenses and balance sheet classification that would be necessary should the Company be unable to continue as a going concern.
-These adjustments could be material.
+These consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes that the Company will be able to realize assets and discharge liabilities in the normal course of operations as they come due for the foreseeable future.